What Are the Differences Between Compliance and Security?

 Those are just three regulations, but they help identify the difference between security and compliance.
 Security works to protect your business and compliance depends on that security to help protect individual and company data

-If you would like to learn more about how to keep your business’ data secure and make sure you are doing what you need to do to meet any regulations you fall under, call the IT experts at TAP Tech at 203-744-9760 for a consultation.
+If you would like to learn more about how to keep your business’ data secure and make sure you are doing what you need to do to meet any regulations you fall under, call the IT experts at COMPANYNAME at PHONENUMBER for a consultation.
 We can help you stay compliant and secure.